Ulbora/Six910/README.md

-# Ulbora Cart
+# Six910
 ### The Speeding Sast Shopping Cart
 An open source ecommerce platform server for building online shopping cart systems; written in golang.
 Includes REST service backend including admin panel and switchable templates.

 This project is intended to be and REST implementation of a hosted ecommerce solution.

-1. Users of the UlboraCart, together with UlboraCart UI will be able to customize templates just like other hosted solutions.
+1. Users of the Six910, together with Six910 UI will be able to customize templates just like other hosted solutions.
 2. Templates can either be written in Golang templating or use a JavaScript framework like Angular or React.
 3. REST services will be used to expose all cart functionality.